openswoop/SwiftyGPT3/README.md

 # SwiftyGPT3

-A simple Swift package which acts as an OpenAI client for GPT-3. **Supports GPT-3 Codex!**
+A simple Swift package which acts as an OpenAI client for GPT-3 brought to you by the [Airgift Crew](https://airgift.app/). **Supports GPT-3 Codex!**

 ## Requirements
 - iOS 10.0 or later